gammalib/gammalib/doc/source/develop/coding/design.rst

 compiler errors.
 Alternatively, the ``const_cast`` declaration can be used to allow member modifications within a ``const`` method.

-As example we show here part of the definition of :doxy:`GModelSpectralPlaw2`:
+As example we show here part of the definition of :doxy:`GModelSpectralPlawPhotonFlux`:

 .. code-block:: cpp

-    class GModelSpectralPlaw2 : public GModelSpectral {
+    class GModelSpectralPlawPhotonFlux : public GModelSpectral {
     public:
         virtual double eval(const GEnergy& srcEng) const;
         virtual void   read(const GXmlElement& xml);